evogelsa/go-ml-rpg/README.md

 saving and reading data.

-Within the game states are determined using health, armor, and class where each stat is turned into a discreet value between 0 and 2 (inclusive).
+Within the game states are determined using health, armor, and class where each stat is turned into a discrete value between 0 and 2 (inclusive).
 This gives 729 total states.
 These descriptors were selected in order to give a general idea of what the game looks like without increasing complexity by analyzing every available stat.
 Possible improvements to the AI difficulty could be found by